 Pompeo To Kim: Denuclearize And Enjoy 'Future Brimming With Peace And Prosperity'

-Secretary of State Mike Pompeo was reluctant to share details of his whirlwind meeting with North Korean leader Kim Jong Un at a joint press conference with South Korean Foreign Minister Kang Kyung-wha on Friday — a day after Pompeo returned from Pyongyang.
+Secretary of State Mike Pompeo was reluctant to share details of his whirlwind meeting with North Korean leader Kim Jong Un at a joint news conference with South Korean Foreign Minister Kang Kyung-wha on Friday — a day after Pompeo returned from Pyongyang.

 But he did expound on the economic benefits North Korea and its people would enjoy if Kim got rid of his country's nuclear weapons.